eugenetaan/FB-Messenger-Script-/readme.md

 #### Broadcasting ####
-1. Before broadcasting, you will need to ensure that the XPaths eg <br>`xpath='/html/body/div[1]/div[1]/div/div/div[1]/div/div/div/div/div/div/div/div/div/div/div/div[2]/div/div/div/div/div[1]/div[2]/div[2]/div[1]/div/div[2]/div/div/div[1]/div/div/div/li[1]' `<br> and CSS selectors (usually CSS selectors won't have issues) eg <br> `chatbox = driver.find_element_by_css_selector('textarea[placeholder="Write a reply…"]')`<br> are working for the merchant facebook page.
-To do this use chrome dev tools to inspect the elements stated in the variables file and click on copy full xpath to compare.
-This requires regular maintenance as full xpath is the absolute position of the element in the HTML file structure and any maintenance / update by FB may break it.
+1. Before broadcasting, you will need to ensure that the XPaths eg <br>`xpath='/html/body/div[1]/div[1]/div/div/div[1]/div/div/div/div/div/div/div/div/div/div/div/div[2]/div/div/div/div/div[1]/div[2]/div[2]/div[1]/div/div[2]/div/div/div[1]/div/div/div/li[1]' `<br> and CSS selectors eg <br> `chatbox = driver.find_element_by_css_selector('textarea[placeholder="Write a reply…"]')`<br> are working for the merchant facebook page.
+To do this use chrome dev tools to inspect the elements stated in the variables file and right click and copy full xpath to compare xpath.
 2. Next update the merchant name, the CSV you are sending from and the number of users to send to (capped at 150 / day due to FB regulations, not a hard cap but try not to go above 250-300 a day).
 Also fill in the message and imgs to be sent.
 3. Run the script

 Sending generally takes anywhere from 40mins to 1hr10mins for 150 users, depending on img file size and complexity of message as well as rate of error.
 Generally there will be 5% error rate for reasons such as user not found, name in DB is not full name, etc etc. Look at code for more details.
 Do take note that you will be unable to use your machine effectively during broadcast.

+Xpaths requires regular maintenance as full xpath is the absolute position of the element in the HTML file structure and any slight UI changes by FB may break it.
+On the other hand CSS Selectors tend to have less issues.

+Most of the xpath variables will be found in the variables file however there is an f string variable in the actual script so remember to change that as well

 #### Post-Broadcast ####
 Update excel sheet upon completion of the broadcast for the day.